 Planes take between 30 and 45 minutes to reach the Puerto Maldonado Airport (PEM) from there, if you’re taking a tour with a lodge, the staff will pick you up and transfer you to their headquarters in the city.
 There, you will be able to repack your belongings and just take the necessary things for your jungle adventure.

-The bus trip from Cusco to Puerto Maldonado take between 8 and 10 hours.
+The bus trip from Cusco to Puerto Maldonado takes between 8 and 10 hours.
 You can take an overnight bus and you will be in the morning in the jungle.
-If you pick this option, please be sure to find a reliable company, try to find for the references on the Internet and be aware of the signs that can tell you that this company is safe to travel with.
+If you pick this option, please be sure to find a reliable company, try to find the references on the Internet and be aware of the signs that can tell you that this company is safe to travel with.

 The bus station is near the center of Puerto Maldonado.
 If you have already booked a lodge for your stay, it’s probable that the process will be the same.
-But some lodges don’t pick up their customers from the bus station, so double check with them if you’re planning to take that option.
+But some lodges don’t pick up their customers from the bus station, so double-check with them if you’re planning to take that option.